bruceme/vurtifly/README.md

 ## Manufacture

 The simple "wide-delta" shape has two simplifying benefits;
 * Deltas have stable aerodynamic characteristics at extreme angles of attack.
-They are more stable through horizontal/vertical flight transition.
+This makes it more stable and predictable through horizontal/vertical flight transition.
-* It is a structurally simple shape easy to make very stiff with simple stress calculations
+* It is a structurally simple shape, easy to make very strong with well-known aircraft structures.

-The airframe will be made by hot-wire-cutting EPS (Expanded Poly-Styrene) foam very similar to the popular Rutan aircraft.
+The airframe will be made by hot-wire-cutting XPS (Extruded Polystyrene or Styrofoam Fabrication Billets) foam very similar to the popular Rutan aircraft.
 A box-spar will be shaped to go under the pilot and contour to the wing as it taper into the engine mount structure mid-wing.
 Common E-Glass fiberglass with aircraft-grade epoxy reason system will be used.
 The entire surface of the airframe will have one or several layers of fiberglass to protect from handling damage and sustain any aerodynamic loads.

-A set of aerodynamic winglets add both aerodynamic efficiency and mechanically support the aircraft on the ground with strategic rubber re-enforced hard-points in the trailing edge of the winglets.
+A set of winglets add both aerodynamic efficiency and landing skids.
+The winglett trailing edge will have rubber pads and rollerblade wheels to allow the Vurtifly land solidly and facilitate ground handling.

 # Motors / ESC